SRCF/docs/source/services/mattermost.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  * A user must sign up with an ``@srcf.net``, ``@cam.ac.uk`` or
    ``@*.cam.ac.uk`` email, unless they have an invitation from an existing
    user.
-A user can change their email address to their person email after
+A user can change their email address to their personal email after
    signing up.

  * Only team administrators are allowed to create and delete channels and